rhodyprog4ds/BrownFall25/assignments/01-setup.md

 ### Set up your Portfolio

 1. Create your portfolio {term}`repository` by accepting the assignment from the [course organization page](https://github.com/rhodyprog4ds)
-1. Fill in the `about` information
+1. Fill in the two files in the `about` folder

 ### Find Datasets